 To support female staff as much as possible, a club has been set up at the manufacturing facility to help address some of the key issues faced by Sri Lankan women.

 To genuinely support all factory employees and the wider society, The Love Care Change team was set up.
 Since starting, it’s successfully initiated many projects that make a significant difference to these hard-working people – from the popular Knowledge Hub and Outbound Training Programmes to the Annual Book Donation, Eye Clinic and more.

 Sustainability and reducing carbon footprint

-Reducing impact on the environment is important to Joe, so all our tea is shipped by sea rather than air and is packaged by hand (over machine), always using recyclable materials where possible.
+Reducing impact on the environment is important to Joe, so all our tea is shipped by sea rather than air and recyclable materials are used where possible.
 The farmers are constantly encouraged to reduce their carbon footprint too, while dealing with the challenges of erosion and waste management they continually analyse the best ways to protect their water supply, virgin forest and other vital land areas.